10 Real Terraform Interview Questions (and Expert Answers!) — 2025 DevOps Guide

 terraform state rm. - Then re-run

-Terraform now supports moved and removed blocks, so you can refactor without manually editing the state file.
-That means less risk, no manual hacking — just clean refactoring.
-Beautiful.
+Terraform now supports moved and removed blocks.
+So you can refactor without hand-editing the state file.
+Less risk, no manual hacking, clean refactors.
+Nice.

 Question 9: How do you separate dev, stage, and prod?